MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Fetch API.md

 authors = ["Davide Dolce"]
 +++

 The **Fetch Api** offers you a simple way to make any kind of request you wish to do using Javascript.
 The Fetch code I am going to show you, works with [Node.js](https://nodejs.org/en/) or a browser console, in other words you do not necessarily need to install [Node.js](https://nodejs.org/en/) and the Fetch package on your computer to get the code work.
-If you decide to use the browser console you do not need to import the module, in this post I only show how to implement the code with [Node.js](https://nodejs.org/en/).
+If you decide to use the browser console you do not need to import the module, in this post I show how to implement the code with [Node.js](https://nodejs.org/en/).

 ## Working with Node.js

 The first thing you need to do is install [Node.js](https://nodejs.org/en/), when the installation is complete open the command line and navigate to the path where you want launch your script.
 If you are using Linux or Mac type **ls** to display the files in the current directory, on Windows type **dir**, use **cd** to change directory, it works on every OS.
 After that launch the following command:

-Here"s an example:

 ```
 $ npm install node-fetch